Menopause is a natural stage in a woman's life, bringing changes that can influence sleep quality and psychological well-being.

 "37% of French people are dissatisfied with the quality of their sleep"

-Psychological impacts of menopause-related sleep disorders
+Psychological impacts of sleep disorders related to menopause

 This dissatisfaction can lead to: